-Attend

-approximately 2

-meetings per month

-to provide

-feedback/guidance

-on community

-engagement

-elements of project
+Attend approximately 2 meetings per month to provide feedback/guidance on community engagement elements of project plans

-plans

-C. Ongoing Identification of Interested Party Contacts Details In FY 23-24, we will continue to add to and refine the Interested Party database we first began in FY 21-22.
+C. Ongoing Identification of Interested Party Contact Details

+In FY 24-25, we will continue to add to and refine the Interested Party database we first created in FY 21-22.
 The database includes contact information for municipalities, regulatory and regional planning bodies, community-based organizations, non-profit organizations, chambers of commerce, neighborhood councils, school districts, universities, and other entities in the Watershed Area.

-Maintenance of a CSMB Interested Parties database Project-specific interested party lists provided upon request to project developers D. Share Results of the Community Needs Survey with Project Developers In FY 22-23, we shared findings from our Community Needs Survey with municipalities and project developers in the CSMB Watershed Area.
-Findings reports were developed for muncipalities or project vicinities with five or more responses.
+Maintenance of a CSMB Interested Parties database

+Project-specific interested party lists provided upon request to project developers

+D. Share Results of the Community Needs Survey with Project Developers In FY 23-24, we shared findings from our Community Needs Survey with municipalities and project developers in the CSMB Watershed Area.
+Findings reports were developed for municipalities or project vicinities with five or more responses.
 The following project developers received findings reports: Los Angeles County Public Works, Los Angeles Sanitation and Environment, Beverly Hills, Culver City, and the Sustainable Water Infrastructure Project team.
 The five reports we shared were tailor-made to focus on the responses we received from residents within the municipality or project area.
 The reports summarized how respondents characterized the needs, strengths, and infrastructure priorities of their communities, especially as they relate to water.
 Culver City, LASAN, and Los Angeles County Public Works responded with positive feedback, stating that the information was useful.
 In light of the positive feedback we received, we will continue distributing the survey and, as additional responses are acquired, distribute updated reports to municipalities and project developers in the CSMB Watershed Area.
-Approximately 6 survey reports E. Distribute E-Newsletters to SCWP Project Developers We began publishing periodic email newsletters to potential and current project developers in the Watershed Area.
+Approximately 6 survey reports E. Distribute E-Newsletters to SCWP Project Developers We began publishing periodic email newsletters to potential and current project developers in the Watershed Area in FY 23-24.
 The newsletters publicize SCWP deadlines and updates, project development resources, external funding opportunities, community events, and more.
-During FY 22-23, the five newsletters we published achieved very positive engagement with an above-average open rate of 38%.
-Due to the positive engagement we've seen with the newsletters we publish, we decided to add a goal of sending up to four e-newsletters during FY 23-24.
-Up to 4 E-newsletters
+Due to the positive engagement we've seen with the newsletters we publish, we decided to add a goal of sending up to four e-newsletters during FY 24-25.
+Up to 4 E-newsletters F. Information Sharing Sessions to SCWP Project Developers In FY 23-24, the CSMB Watershed Coordinators saw an opportunity to bring project leads and developers in the Ballona Creek area together to provide a space for open dialogue on current and upcoming projects, insights and opportunities to collaborate given challenges that developers were previously experiencing in the watershed area.
+In partnership with Baldwin Hills and Urban Watersheds Conservancy, we co-hosted three Ballona Creek Regional Coordination Meetings.
+The first two meetings were roundtable-style meetings where we invited current Ballona Creek project leads to share their project initiatives.
+For the third meeting, we invited the Army Corps to present permitting regulations on Section 404 and 408 along the Ballona Creek for project developers to better understand the permitting process.
+Due to the positive engagement we've seen, we have decided to continue our partnership with Baldwin Hills and Urban 2 Meetings